AEAOfficial/SemiTranslatore/README.md

 Translates english to Chinese, Spanish, and Russian in rusted.InI formatting.
 Requires Python 3.7+
 # Instructions
 Step 1.
-Put mod in input folder
+Create 2 folders, Input and tst

 Step 2.
+Put the mod in the Input folder

+Step 3.
 Run the tst.bat file